melendezmatt/melendezmatt/README.md

-## Hi there, I'm Matt!
-My preferred gender pronouns are he/him/his. 👋
+## Hi there, I'm Matt! 👋

 ## About me :adult:
+- My preferred gender pronouns are he/him/his. 😄
 - Actively searching for a role as Software Engineer! 💻
 - Graduated with Neurobiology and Cognitive Science degrees from UC Berkeley!
 Go Bears! 🐻
-- Passionate about behavioral economics and machine learning 🧠
+- Passionate about behavioral economics and machine learning. 🧠
-- I enjoy cooking 🥘, basketball 🏀, boxing 🥊, biking 🚴‍♂️, and concerts 🎵.
+- I enjoy cooking 🥘, basketball 🏀, boxing 🥊, biking 🚴‍♂️, and concerts. 🎵.

 # Connect with me 🧑‍🤝‍🧑
 - LinkedIn: https://www.linkedin.com/in/matthew-melendez/